Subscriber only lesson.

 This feature is often overlooked but when it is needed, it is invaluable.
 When you just need to work on the technical file attributes, rather than the text and formats, you would use the File, Info screen.

-The third option is “Manage Versions”.
+c.
+The third option is “Manage Document”.
 This feature is a rescue if you closed a document and forgot to save changes.
-It is not foolproof, but it has been more reliable in the Word 2013 version than ever before.
+It is not foolproof, but it has been more reliable in the recent Word versions than ever before.

 Lesson notes are only available for subscribers.